Get started with Visualization

 dataset-ready

-We'll also add selectors to work as filters for your data visualizations.
+You'll also add selectors as filters for data visualizations.

 A column chart is useful for visualizing value changes over time.